 Once sufficient funds are raised, the foundation can be laid within 1-2 months.
 Subsequently, a house can be built room by room with cinder blocks, mortar, and stucco plaster of sand and cement to resemble the picture below.

 It is our joy and honor to bless our brothers and sisters in Christ, and we believe our Heavenly Father gives extravagantly, not just the bare minimum!
 So we are trusting that together we can bless this devoted family with MORE than enough!

-Christian Abi Family living by Syrian border in Southeast Turkey (father, mother, special needs sister/aunt, four teenage daughters / 7 people)
+Christian Abi Family living by Syrian border in Eurasia (father, mother, special needs sister/aunt, four teenage daughters / 7 people)

 Advocate Contact: Adina Shabe, Main Contact